Human rights in Tibet: 'Reshaping' Tibetan Buddhism

-The official response to continued criticism of CCP policy from Tibetans includes "aggressive campaigns" of “patriotic education” (“love the country, love religion”) and legal education.
+The official response to the continuing criticism of the CCP's policies by Tibetans includes "aggressive campaigns" of "patriotic education" ("love the country, love religion") and legal education.
 Patriotic education sessions require monks and nuns to pass examinations on political texts, affirm that "Tibet is historically a part of China," accept the legitimacy of the Panchen Lama installed by the Chinese government, and denounce the Dalai Lama.

-In June 2009, a monastic official who also holds the rank of Vice Chairman of the TAR Chinese People's Political Consultative Conference (CPPCC) spoke to monks at Jampaling (Qiangbalin) Monastery in Changdu (Chamdo) prefecture, TAR, and emphasized the dependency of “freedom of religion” on Party control and patriotism toward China.
-“Without the Party's regulations,” he told the monks, “there would be no freedom of religion for the masses.
-To love religion, you must first love your country.”
+In June 2009, a monastic official who also holds the rank of Vice Chairman of the TAR Chinese People's Political Consultative Conference (CPPCC) spoke to monks at Jampaling (Qiangbalin) Monastery in Changdu (Chamdo) prefecture, TAR, and emphasized the dependency of "freedom of religion" on Party control and patriotism toward China.
+"Without the Party's regulations," he told the monks, "there would be no freedom of religion for the masses.
+To love religion, you must first love your country."

-According to the CECC, Chinese officials justify such campaigns as "legitimate and necessary" by seeking to characterize and conflate a range of Tibetan objections to state policy as threats to China's unity and stability.
-An example given to substantiate this is comments made by Tibet Autonomous Region (TAR) Party Secretary Zhang Qingli and Vice Minister of Public Security Zhang Xinfeng, speaking during a February 2009 teleconference on “the work of maintaining social stability.”
-They called for “large numbers of party, government, military, and police personnel in Tibet to immediately go into action” and “resolutely smash the savage attacks by the Dalai clique and firmly win the current people's war against separatism and for stability.”
+According to the CECC, Chinese officials justify such campaigns as "legitimate and necessary" by seeking to characterize and conflate a range of Tibetan objections to the state's policies as threats to China's unity and stability.
+An example given to substantiate this is comments made by Tibet Autonomous Region (TAR) Party Secretary Zhang Qingli and Vice Minister of Public Security Zhang Xinfeng, speaking during a February 2009 teleconference on "the work of maintaining social stability."
+They called for "large numbers of party, government, military, and police personnel in Tibet to immediately go into action" and "resolutely smash the savage attacks by the Dalai clique and firmly win the current people's war against separatism and for stability."
 Principal speakers at the teleconference stressed the importance of "education campaigns" in achieving such objectives.

 A Tibetan activist group reported that Chinese authorities in Kardze County and Lithang County in Kardze Tibet Autonomous Prefecture ("TAP"), Sichuan Province, as part of the anti-Dalai Lama campaign, threatened the local populace with confiscation of their land if they do not hand over portraits of the Dalai Lama within a month.

-Writing in 2005, jurist Barry Sautman asserts that the ban on the public display of photos of the 14th Dalai Lama began in 1996 in the TAR but was not enforced in the Tibetan areas of the provinces of Qinghai, Gansu, Sichuan and Yunnan.
+In 2005, jurist Barry Sautman wrote that the ban on the public display of photos of the 14th Dalai Lama began in 1996 in the TAR but it was not enforced in the Tibetan areas of the provinces of Qinghai, Gansu, Sichuan and Yunnan.